appwrite/demos-for-functions/python/welcome-email/README.md

 # 📧 Welcome Email
-Sends the welcome email to the newly registered users to the app according to the template provided.
+A sample Python Cloud Function for sending a welcome email to a newly registered user.

 ## 📝 Environment Variables
 Go to Settings tab of your Cloud Function.
 Add the following environment variables.